sirech/homepage2/src/pages/articles/2021-01-24-oauth-authorization-code-flow-pkce-for-react/index.md

   </figcaption>
 </figure>

-Typically, you won't be authenticated for the first request, so you'll land in a login screen artfully presented by Auth0.
-Afterwards, the response is a redirect (302) with an `access_token` and an `id_token` appended to the URL as query parameters.
+Typically, you lack authentication for the first request, so you'll land in a login screen artfully presented by Auth0.
+Afterward, the response is a redirect (302) with an `access_token` and an `id_token` appended to the URL as query parameters.
 The `access_token` is a JWT similar to this:

 <figure class="figure">
   <img src="./images/decoded-token.png" alt="Decoded Token" />